When will construction start?

 Are the sports pitches being replaced?

-A new 3G pitch will replace the existing pitch at the Hitchin campus.
-The other pitches will not be replaced on the site.
+A new 3G pitch has replaced the old pitches at the Hitchin campus.

-In addition, we are creating a second new 3G pitch in Hitchin at The Priory School as well as providing two new grass pitches at the school.
+In addition, a second new 3G pitch in Hitchin at The Priory School has been created as well as providing two new grass pitches at the school.

 What about noise coming from the new 3G pitch at the Hitchin campus?